-In this strategy, a trader will track trending stocks, and wait for them to reverse their direction.
-Refer the below image, the stock is in an uptrend and due to some reason the stock prices fall severely.
+In this strategy, a trader will track trending stocks and wait for them to reverse their direction.
+Referring to the below image, the stock is in an uptrend, and due to some reason, the stock prices fall severely.
 This severe fall indicates the reversal of the uptrend and the beginning of the downward trend.

 Support and Resistance Breakout Strategy